-Alex Chan is a lecturer at the School of Health Sciences in the Faculty of Health.
+Alex Chan is a lecturer at the School of Health Sciences in the College of Health and Medicine.
 He is based in Darlinghurst, Sydney campus.
 He is interested in cardiovascular nursing and clinical assessment.

 Before joining the University of Tasmania, Alex was a lecturer at the University of Adelaide.
 He taught health assessment and nursing management in their Bachelor of Nursing (post registration) program in Singapore.
-He is a registered nurse in Australia, Hong Kong and Singapore (Nurse Educator).
+He is a registered nurse in Australia and Hong Kong.

 - Master of Education, Macquarie University, Sydney.
 2011

 - Master of Nursing, University of Sydney, Sydney.
 2000